How Do I Calculate Leverage in 1:200 and 1:100 Leverage Ratio

 Total = $ 800 you have just lost 20% of your account balance

-It's hence better to use less leverage so that to minimize the risks involved.
-The higher the leverage used the greater the risks.
-This is one of leverage rules not to trade with more than 5:1 leverage.
+It is henceforth better to use less leverage so that to cap the risks involved.
+The greater the leverage ratio used the greater the risks.
+This is one of the leverage guide-lines not to trade with more than 5:1 leverage option.

-In leverage rules: It's always advisable to stay below 10:1 which is still high, most professional money managers use 2:1 meaning they trade only two lots for every $100,000 in their trading account.
+In money management leverage guide-lines: It is advisable to keep below 10:1 leverage which is also still high, most professional money managers use 2:1 meaning they trade only two lots for every $100,000 in their account.

 To Learn More about Leverage and Margin - Read the Topics Below: